HrvojeMatijevic/exercises/README.md

 # exercises
-Various web apps used for students' exercises
+Various web apps used for students' exercises.